snphillips/nofrillztwitter/README.md

 # no frillz twitter

 no frillz twitter is a simple twitter client that returns recent tweets based on the user's search query.
-This repo contains both the node/express backend and javascript front-end (in the directory called client).
+This repo contains both the node/express backend and javascript front-end.
+The front-end is in the directory called client.
+View the app here: https://nofrillztweets.surge.sh/

 ## But Why?
 Q: Isn't this just a worse Twitter client that _does less_ than real twitter?